 Staff considered patients' different needs.
 This included providing facilities for disabled patients and families with children.
+The practice had access to interpreter services.

 The practice took patients views seriously.
-They valued compliments from patients and responded to concerns and complaints quickly and constructively.
+They valued compliments from patients and responded to concerns and complaints.